Cuboid Grouping

 {% step %}

-Hover over the cuboid that should lead the group, then right-click (contextual click) and choose “Group” from the context menu.
+Hover over the cuboid that should lead the group, right-click, and choose "Group" from the context menu.

-* The grouping feature will confirm the range and prevent selecting a range where both annotations are not present.
+* For subsequent groupings, a confirmation message shows the applicable frame range and prevents selecting a range where both annotations aren't present.

 {% endstep %}